baidu/dperf/README.md

 ## Contributing

 dperf welcomes your contribution.
 See the [CONTRIBUTING](CONTRIBUTING.md) file for details.
+Welcome to the development team, please contact the [author](pengjianzhang@gmail.com) to add you to the developer mailing list.

 ## Authors
 * Jianzhang Peng - *Initial work*